nginx/agent/README.md

 ![Agent Banner](docs/agent-banner.png "Agent Banner")

-Agent is a companion daemon for your NGINX Open Source or NGINX Plus instance.
+NGINX Agent is a companion daemon for your NGINX Open Source or NGINX Plus instance.
 It enables:
 - Remote management of NGINX configurations
 - Collection and reporting of real-time NGINX performance and operating system metrics
 - Notifications of NGINX events